Targeted Function Balancing: Framework for TFB

+Note that while TFB's weights with sample splitting still depend on the observed outcomes, the weights in Sample 1 are independent of the outcomes \textit{in Sample 1} (given $X$ and $D$), and the weights in Sample 2 are independent of the outcomes \textit{in Sample 2} (given $X$ and $D$).
+Thus, each pair of $w_i$ and $Y_i$ is independent of each other (given $X$ and $D$) as desired.

-When sample-splitting in real-data applications, it is prudent to examine estimates from many random splits of the sample.
-However, if a single estimate is required for reporting, \cite{chernozhukov2018double} suggest the median.\footnote{\cite{chernozhukov2018double} also prove that the mean is valid.} Let $\hat{\tau}_{\mathrm{wdim}, s}$ be the TFB estimate from the $s$th split of the sample and let $\hat{V}_{\mathrm{ATT}, s}$ consistently estimate its variance.
-Then, let $\hat{\tau}_{\mathrm{wdim}, \mathrm{med}}$ be the median of the $\hat{\tau}_{\mathrm{wdim}, s}$.
-Results from \cite{chernozhukov2018double} imply the variance estimator
+Finally, when sample-splitting in real-data applications, it is prudent to examine estimates from many random splits of the sample.
+However, if a single estimate is required for reporting, \cite{chernozhukov2018double} suggest the median.
+We demonstrate this procedure in Section~\ref{sec:applications}.